-We have developed multiplex-PCR assays to identify 19 different viral and bacterial respiratory pathogens and also developed a novel nano-fluidic real time PCR-based assay to determine 50 pneumococcus serotypes.
-These molecular assays are now being applied for several clinical studies including a multi-center epidemiological study for adult pneumonia in all over Japan and childhood acute respiratory infection study in central Vietnam.
-We published a paper describing epidemiology of adult pneumonia in 2015 and are preparing several other papers investigating viral infection, pneumonia in elderly, and serotype distribution and drug resistance of pneumococcus.
-In 2009, we commenced a birth cohort studies, recruiting approximately 2,000 pairs of mothers and new-born babies, which facilitates studies of host-gene polymorphisms associating the severity of pediatric infectious diseases.
-For the development of a novel treatment strategy, we also investigate the pathogenesis of treatmentrefractory pneumonia at molecular levels focusing on macrophage function, of clearing apoptotic cells from the inflammation site.
+We apply our in-house multiplex-PCR assays to identify 19 different viral and bacterial respiratory pathogens and a novel nano-fluidic real time PCRbased assay to determine 50 pneumococcus serotypes for a multi-center adult pneumonia survey all over Japan and childhood acute respiratory infection study in central Vietnam.
+We published several papers demonstrating vaccine efficacy against pneumococcal pneumonia and influenza.
+Since 2009, we have run a birth cohort studies of about 2,000 pairs of mothers and new-born babies, which facilitates studies of hostgene factors associating the severity of pediatric infectious diseases.
+We also investigate the pathogenesis of treatment-refractory pneumonia at molecular levels focusing on macrophage function, of clearing apoptotic cells from the inflammation site.